 Ever since iOS 11, your iPhone and iPad have been able to detect a QR code in the camera frame, and pop up a banner at the top of the screen to open the link embedded within it.
-This is a great way to quickly extract the URL from a billboard, or from a particular nerdy lost-cat poster stapled to a utility pole.
+This is a great way to quickly extract a URL from a billboard, or from a particular nerdy lost-cat poster stapled to a utility pole.

-Now, iOS 12 brings a dedicated QR-scanning shortcut you can invoke right from your iPhone’s lock screen.
+Now, iOS 12 brings a dedicated QR-scanning shortcut that you can invoke right from your iPhone’s lock screen.
 Let’s see how to scan QR codes in iOS 12.

 How to scan QR codes in iOS 12

 To scan a QR code in iOS 12, you first have to add a new widget to the Control Center.
 You do this in Settings, as always.
-Open Settings > Control Center, and then tap Customize Controls.
+Open Settings > Control Center, then tap Customize Controls.
 You’ll see this screen:

 Scroll down and tap the + sign next to Scan QR Code.
 Then, exit the Settings app.

 To do the actual scanning, find an interesting-looking QR code somewhere in the real world (or use the awesome one in my screenshots as a test).
 Then, swipe up on your lock screen to pull up the Control Center (or down on the top right corner on iPhone X and iPads running iOS 12).

 Tap the new Lock Screen QR code widget.
 Then, the camera will open up, ready to scan.
 The first time you run it, you’ll see this info screen: